Among his varied other writing interests, Richard Parr aspires to creating interesting and inspiring stories about life.

 A long time ago in a land no longer remembered, there was a kingdom in which lived the saddest princess in all the world.

 But let us see if you can guess the root of her sadness as I tell her story.

 Not all the story, mind you, for that would take far too long.
 So I will begin with the day that changed her life.
 It was the day before she was to turn sixteen.

 When the knock came on her door, she whispered 'Enter' in a soft, sad voice.

 The maid who entered was a cheerful young girl by the name of Bess.
-She walked across the room with a big happy smile, and on the small table beside the princess placed the tray of hot porridge, peaches, jam, toast and fresh cherry juice
+Walking across the room with a big happy smile, and placed the tray of hot porridge, peaches, jam, toast and fresh cherry juice on the small table beside the princess

-With a practiced curtsy she said, ‘Good morning your highness.
-Isn’t it a wonderful day!
+With a practised curtsy she said, ‘Good morning your highness.
+Isn’t it a wonderful day.
 And such a beautiful view of it from your window’, she said this while glancing appreciatively past the princesses shoulder.

-The princess looked at Bess with envy; wondering again at the maids incessant cheerfulness.
-Catching a glimpse of her troubled reflection in the silver of the breakfast tray, she was reminded of the difference between them; she, always so sad while Bess, a servant with none of the fine things the princess enjoyed, constantly smiling.
+The princess looked at Bess with envy, wondering again at the maid's incessant cheerfulness.
+A glimpse of her troubled reflection in the silver of the breakfast tray further reminded her of the difference between them.
+She, always so sad, while Bess, a servant with none of the fine things the princess enjoyed, constantly smiling.
 Why?

 ‘Oh it’s alright I suppose.’
 Marigold replied with a shrug, not thinking it very fine at all.

-Bess looked at the princess, and possibly because she was young and ignorant of how improper it was to speak to a princess in such a way, she said, ‘Princess Marigold, you are always so sad, and really you have nothing to be sad about.
+Bess looked at the princess, and possibly because she was young and ignorant of how best to speak to royalty, said, ‘Princess Marigold, you are always so sad, and you have nothing to be sad about.
 You have so much of everything.
 What is it that makes you so glum?
 My Mum says she knows, but she won’t tell me.’